MerlinHelp/merlinhelp/README.md

 ## Welcome to my humble profile

 I am an aspiring developer with no current fixed direction.
-I wish I could lock myself away and just... code.
+All I want is to disappear and just... code.

 ### Current Activites
 - I’m currently learning Software Engineering Practices at CSE 110, UCSD.